VisDrone/VisDrone2018-VID-toolkit/README.md

 			      (i.e., no occlusion = 0 (occlusion ratio 0%), partial occlusion = 1 (occlusion ratio 1% ～ 50%),
 			      and heavy occlusion = 2 (occlusion ratio 50% ~ 100%)).

+The detections in the ignored regions and labeled as "others" will be not considered in the evaluation.
 The sample submission of the detector can be found in our website.

 References